JanMiksovsky/blog/drafts/Zero-deps.md

 ## Plain objects and functions are all you need

 A useful general principle in coding is to see how far you can get with plain objects and functions.
 (What JavaScript calls plain objects, Python calls dictionaries and other languages might call associative arrays.)
-When possible, functions should be pure, i.e., have no side effects.
+When possible, functions should be pure — that is, have no side effects.

-So the basic strategy:
+So the basic strategy is:

 1. Read the folders of markdown posts and static assets into plain objects.
 2. Use a sequence of pure functions to transform the posts object into new objects that are closer and closer to the form we want.